HooferDevelops/snap-advanced-multiplayer-system/README.md

 - [ ] Free to use hosting 24/7

 ### Hosting
-*Snap!* Networking System was made for multiple projects being able to work in one namespace.
-This allows for a diversity of projects with a small need for procession power and multiple servers. *Snap!* Networking System only requires **ONE** server to host as of last edit, and plans for free hosting have already been made.
+Snap<i>!</i> Networking System was made for multiple projects being able to work in one namespace.
+This allows for a diversity of projects with a small need for procession power and multiple servers.
+Snap<i>!</i> Networking System only requires **ONE** server to host as of last edit, and plans for free hosting have already been made.

 ### Licensing
-*Snap!* Networking System is 100% MIT.
+Snap<i>!</i> Networking System is 100% MIT.
 What does this mean?
 You are allowed to modify, sell, reuse our code in any way, shape or form with no liability.
 The more creativity, the better!

 ### Issues & Concerns
 Have any bugs, concerns, or suggestions?
 Feel free to either make an issue request or if you have a solution to a problem, maybe even a pull request.
 Thank you!